NavneetRajSingh/NavneetRajSingh/README.md

 ### 🤖 Machine Learning Engineer

-I’m an ML Engineer at **Groove Innovations**, where I explore how AI can transform automation.
+I’m a **Machine Learning Engineer** focused on how AI can transform automation.
 My specialty is **Agentic AI**—designing smart, goal-oriented agents that bridge the gap between conversation and action.

 I build with a simple philosophy: use AI to make work-life more efficient.
 When I’m not refining models, I’m usually architecting systems that "automate the boring stuff."